 The kind of girl that makes you wish you spoke a little French

 When Gordon Cole laid eyes on Shelly Johnson we saw a whole new side to the eccentric, hard of hearing, FBI boss.
 Confident in his convictions he went straight out to woo the young beauty, shouting compliments to her across the counter, much to her embarrassment.
 And much to his surprise, when she spoke he could hear her perfectly, proving perhaps that love, or at least lust, has a way of making things clear.
 He was totally in tune with Shelly.
 E-lec-tri-city indeed.
+Such a shame they didn’t meet in Series 3, that would have been a beautiful thing.

 Whilst this may not be a love scene as such, and whilst Coop is not my cup of coffee at all, I still swoon at the way he looks at Audrey, the teenage temptress, as she slinks her way over to his breakfast table.
 You can just catch a glimpse of the devil inside him there, waiting to come out.
 Innocence triumphed though as we all know, and much to many fans disappointment, Audrey & Coop remained just good friends.
 I was actually glad of that.
 They were not right for each other and if love had blossomed then this next moment might never have happened…